Yan-Xiaodi/PathPlanning_algorithm/README.md

 ### [中文说明](README-CN.md)

+## Update

+- **2022.6.23**: Add the algorithm GRRT-Connect which is  optimized from RRT-Connect ,it's propose by this project and perfome better.

 This Project realize some path-planning algorithm such as RRT 、RRT*.Each algorithm has been designed as class.

 ## Build Project